Salem Al Fakir

 Lars Salem Al Fakir (لارس سليم الفقير; born 27 October 1981) is a Swedish musician, singer, songwriter and record producer.
 He regularly collaborates with Vincent Pontare as the songwriting and production duo Vargas and Lagola.
 Together, they have worked with many artists, including Avicii, Axwell & Ingrosso, Madonna, Seinabo Sey, Lady Gaga and the Swedish band Ghost.
-In addition to his songwriting and production work, he releases alternative pop music as Vargas & Lagola.

 Biography

 Early life and artist career

 Salem Al Fakir's father Nabil is of Syrian origin and originated from Damascus, whereas his mother, Inger, is from Sweden.
 Salem is the fourth of six siblings (Aminah, Ayman, Nassim, Salem, Sami and Fares).
 He learned to play violin at the age of four and subsequently toured Russia as a solo violinist at the age of fourteen, but returned to Sweden to study jazz piano.
 As a student he attended the Adolf Fredrik's Music School in Stockholm.

 In the autumn of 2006, Al Fakir released his first EP Dream Girl.
 He is most famous for his chart topping albums This Is Who I Am (2007), Astronaut (2009) and Ignore This (2010).
 At the Swedish Grammy Awards in 2008 he won big – taking home four awards and being nominated in seven categories.